codigrate/jetbrains-themes/aurora-borealis-theme/README.md

 ## Description

-Inspired by the natural phenomena of the Aurora Borealis, this dark theme captures the majesty and mystery of the Arctic night sky and oceanic depths.
+Inspired by the natural phenomena of the Aurora Borealis, this dark theme captures the majesty and mystery of the Arctic night sky.
 Dark blues and teals serve as the backdrop, while lighter accents echo the ethereal colors of the Northern Lights.
-The palette is designed to be easy on the eyes, helping you focus, and code more efficiently.
+The palette is designed to be easy on the eyes, helping you focus, and code efficiently.

 ## Screenshots